 No. Stanislaus State students of all ages can study abroad.
 You don't have to be a traditional college-age student.
 Older students are welcome!

 7. Can I take my spouse or children with me?

 Some programs allow you to take dependents.
 Consult the specific information for each program.

 8. What about internships and working abroad?
 Can I get a job overseas?

-In the Office of Global Affairs, our primary focus is on academic study programs at foreign universities.
-However, some of our international partners will help study abroad students find internships for the summer following the study abroad program.
-The IP program in Germany is an example.
-Students with advanced German language skills may apply for summer internships following their year of study in Germany.
+In the Office of International Education, our primary focus is on academic study programs at foreign universities.
+However, some of our international partners will help study abroad students find internships.

 Students should know that their top priority while participating in our programs must be university study, not work.
 In fact, you may not legally work in most countries.
 You should not and cannot count on working while you are abroad.